SophieAu/personal-site-old/src/pages/blog-posts/2020-07-30-line-below-img.md

 ## The Solution

 The solution is (in most cases) a single line of CSS: You need to set `display: block` on the image.
-If you want to know more about why this is the solution, have a look at the [MDN Docs on the display property](https://developer.mozilla.org/en-US/docs/Web/CSS/display).
+If you want to know more about why this is the solution, have a look at the [MDN docs on the display property](https://developer.mozilla.org/en-US/docs/Web/CSS/display).

 ```css
 .container {}